 (Serena Bergamo, chef)

-Serena, soul of the restaurant, a degree in Conservation of Cultural Heritage and then a diploma from the Marchesi’s ALMA, together with her partner and friend Marta Fasolo, sommelier, in 2015 decided, in fact, to open her first restaurant in a disused family warehouse with the idea of enhancing the industrial history of the locality.
+Serena, the soul of the restaurant, with a degree in Conservation of Cultural Heritage and then a diploma from the Marchesi’s ALMA, in 2015 decided, in fact, to open her first restaurant in a disused family warehouse with the idea of enhancing the industrial history of the locality.

 The Porto Marghera area, with its Blade Runner views, is today a controversial and romantic witness to the industrial development of post-war Italy wanted by Giuseppe Volpi, Count of Misurata, founder of SADE, director of the Venice Biennale several times and creator of the Venice Film Festival, with the vision of building a development perspective for nearby Venice.
 So, just to pay homage to Marghera’s history, Serena asked for help from her father Franco, a building contractor, who, with recycled material, such as second-hand steel sheets, walls in Corten, iron and glass, built the very original “envelope” of the restaurant, truly one of a kind.